 - A Writing Sample* that demonstrates your ability to do original research and synthesis (maximum of 20 pages).
 This may be a paper from a previous or concurrent course or an original article/opinion piece/report.

-- Faculty/Senior Collaborator Letters of Support Statements* from two CGU or affiliated faculty members representing two distinct/different academic disciplines, or from one CGU or affiliated faculty member and another senior collaborator (previous advisor from an MA or BA program, etc.).
+- Include Faculty/Senior Collaborator Letters of Support* statements from two CGU or affiliated faculty members representing two distinct/different academic disciplines, or from one CGU or affiliated faculty member and another senior collaborator (previous advisor from an MA or BA program, etc.).
 The goals of a letter of support (maximum of two pages) are to:

 - Specify what the student researcher will contribute to the research.